YuSak1/ThesisAWS/README.md

-# ThesisAWS
+# Triplet-Network
-This repository is used for AWS sagemaker
+This is a part of my work for my Master's thesis.